Skip to main content

 Welcome Note

 Welcome to the PICU!
-We are excited that you will be starting and will be looking for you on Monday.
+We are excited that you will be rotating with us and will be looking for you on Monday.
 Below are some general tidbits about the rotation.

 Schedule

-Rounds start at 0730 in the PICU during the week and 0800 on Sat/Sun.
+Rounds start at 0745 in the PICU during the week and 0800 on Sat/Sun.
 On your first day, you may want to get there a few minutes early (0715) just to get settled in and meet the group.
-They generally congregate outside of room 2c10 and 2c11 in front of ‘the board’-a large TV screen in the middle of the unit with patient names and room numbers.
-You will work out your call schedule with the residents when you arrive.
-You are expected to take 3 overnight calls, one of which should be a Saturday or a Sunday (so you only need to work 1 weekend).
-Don’t take call the first night and don’t take call with another student.
-Do not take call any more frequently than every 3rd day/night.
-You do not need to come to work on weekends unless you are on call!!
+Following this, students should arrive by 6am for signout from the overnight resident.
+The resident space is in the middle of the unit: desks outside 2c10 and 2c11 in front of ‘the board’-a large TV screen in the middle of the unit with patient names and room numbers.
+You will work out your night shift schedule with the other student and/or residents when you arrive.
+You are expected to take 4 overnight 12 hour shifts.
+Don’t take night call the first night and don’t take night call with another student.
+You do not need to come to work on weekends.
 Also, you are NOT expected to post call round.
-The fellow and attending call schedule is posted on the “resident reference shelf” near “the board”.
-You can add your call schedule here so that everyone knows when to expect you.
+The fellow and attending call schedule is posted on the resident reference cabinet, above their work computers.
+You can add your night schedule here so that everyone knows when to expect you.

 Expectations